-Graduate Research Assistant at UT Austin
+Graduate Research Assistant (Generative AI, LLMs)

 Aug 2022 - Present